bombbomb/developer.bombbomb.com/README.md

 Generates the site at [developer.bombbomb.com](http://developer.bombbomb.com)

-Features to build
+To do:
- - Homepage
+ - Finish Auth Page
- - Styles for /api
+ - Get Webhooks listed
- - Client library listing
+ - Bottom nav not linked

 To install a development environment, install ruby on your machine, then:

 `gem install jekyll bundler`

 To host a development environment:

 `bundle exec jekyll serve`

 Then you can access your local development site at [http://localhost:4000](http://localhost:4000) changes to file contents are automatically reflected here.